leviN1998/ImageSearch/ImageCrawling/README.md

 # Image Crawling

-Python Skripts to crawl images from different websites using search-keywords
+Python Scripts to crawl images from different websites using search-keywords

-crawling.py contains base functions needed to crawl images crawl_images.py contains skript to generate the first image-set
+crawling.py contains base functions needed to crawl images crawl_images.py contains script to generate the first image-set

 Known Issues:
 - only ca. 80 images per keyword are crawled